Preparing for Confluence 10.0

 • com.atlassian.activeobjects.external.ActiveObjects (For details, see Active objects)

-The following Bandana value types will be automatically migrated to PluginSettingsFactory where possible:
+The following Bandana value types will be automatically copied to PluginSettingsFactory where possible and under the character limit:

 • String